 Rideshare Car Insurance

 Uber and Lyft maintain car insurance coverage for their drivers.
 If you work for a different rideshare company, you may have to arrange this type of coverage yourself.
-One way to do this is to call your insurer and ask if they offer a rideshare coverage option.
+One way to do this is to call your insurer and ask if they offer rideshare car insurance.
 If they don't, don't hesitate to explore other car insurance companies.

 Why Buy Weekend Car Insurance?